manuelmaeritz/LDFrienT/documentation/LdftModel.rst

     the ``r_hist``-parameter.
 Use `None` if no history available.
     Note: if ``r_hist`` is given then also this argument should be assigned with an appropriate list. bound_cond : `String`; Optional: default value 'periodic' Determines the boundary condition (bc).
-Values available:
-    'periodic' for periodic bc, '11_if' for 2d systems with 45° tilted bc (to create 45° slab interfaces (11-interfaces)), '110_if' for 3d systems with a 45° tilted bc with respect to one axis (for 110-interfaces), '111_if' for 3d systems with a 45° tilted bc with respect to two axis (for 111-interfaces).
+Values available: 'periodic' for periodic bc, '11_if' for 2d systems with 45° tilted bc (to create 45° slab interfaces (11-interfaces)), '110_if' for 3d systems with a 45° tilted bc with respect to one axis (for 110-interfaces), '111_if' for 3d systems with a 45° tilted bc with respect to two axis (for 111-interfaces), 'pad' for a system, which is connected to a reservoir in the first dimension (0'th axis) and periodic in all other dimensions.
 For '11_if', '110_if' and '111_if' the ``size``-argument should be chosen in that way, the first two axis are of equal length and one and the last one is of twice that length (cuboid with square front face and long edge twice the short edges).
-If one wants to make use of the ``bound_cond``-argument one needs to use the ``_boundary_roll``-method for rolling the density profile
-    instead of numpy.roll in the class implementing the specific model.
+If one wants to make use of the ``bound_cond``-argument one needs to use the ``_boundary_roll``-method for rolling the density profile instead of numpy.roll in the class implementing the specific model.
 The variable can be easily extended to further accepted values by adapting the ``self._boundary_roll``-method.

 Attributes
 ----------